Physical characteristics of the Buddha: The 80 secondary characteristics

-Causal relations of the 32 signs of perfection of the Tathagata
+Causal relations of the 32 signs of perfection of the Tathāgata

-The Mahayana Mahaparinirvana Sutra expounds the causal relations of the 32 signs of perfection of the Tathagata.
+The Mahayana Mahaparinirvana Sutra expounds the causal relations of the 32 signs of perfection of the Tathāgata.
 These causal relations are cultivated by followers of Mahāyāna Buddhism on their path to buddhahood.

 The table below summarizes the causal relations from which each of the 32 signs come about:

 Alternate depictions

 Some have noted that in at least two discourses in the Pali Canon, the Buddha may be interpreted as being bald as if his head were shaven.